 All studies of blocking require some form of objective blocking definition.
-A vast selection of techniques have previously been proposed which include weather regime classification (Vautard, 1990; Grams et al., 2017) or self-organising maps (Thomas et al., 2021); field reversals in meridional geopotential height (Lejenäs and Økland, 1983; Tibaldi and Molteni, 1990; Scherrer et al., 2006) and potential temperature on the dynamical tropopause (Pelly and Hoskins, 2003; Tyrlis and Hoskins, 2008); and anomalies in geopotential height (Charney et al., 1981; Shukla and Mo, 1983; Schwierz et al., 2004; Liu et al., 2018; Schiemann (Charney et al., 1981; Shukla and Mo, 1983; Liu et al., 2018; Schiemann et al., 2020) or PV (Schwierz et al., 2004); and Rossby wave breaking (Masato et al., 2012; Shi and Nakamura, 2021).
+A vast selection of techniques have previously been proposed which include weather regime classification (Vautard, 1990; Grams et al., 2017) or self-organising maps (Thomas et al., 2021); field reversals in meridional geopotential height (Lejenäs and Økland, 1983; Tibaldi and Molteni, 1990; Scherrer et al., 2006) and potential temperature on the dynamical tropopause (Pelly and Hoskins, 2003; Tyrlis and Hoskins, 2008); and anomalies in geopotential height (Charney et al., 1981; Shukla and Mo, 1983; Schwierz et al., 2004; Liu et al.,

+65 2008); and anomalies in geopotential height (Charney et al., 1981; Shukla and Mo, 1983; Schwierz et al., 2004; Liu et al., 2018; Schiemann et al., 2020).
 The diversity in blocking metrics arises from the fact that there is no perfect way to detect blocking events, and each method has been designed with a specific purpose in mind.
 The most common blocking indices have well-documented strengths and drawbacks, as highlighted in Barriopedro et al. (2010).
-A method that detects both blocks and their contributing anticyclonic transient features has not yet been developed and thus this current study ealls for another detection method that is able to capture both is required.
+A method that detects both blocks and their contributing anticyclonic transient features has not yet been developed and thus this current study calls for another 70 detection method that is able to capture both.

-A recent study by Okajima et al. (2021) classified AC and cyclonic synoptic eddies using a method based on the curvature vorticity.
-However, a more common way to detect and follow meteorological features is through objective feature tracking.
+A common way to detect and follow meteorological features is through objective feature tracking.
 This approach is common when studying cyclonic systems (e.g., Hodges et al., 2011; Catto et al., 2011; Sainsbury et al., 2020; Priestley et al., 2020), and a few studies have employed similar techniques for anticyclones (e.g., winter anticyclones affecting China in Chen et al. (2014); NH winter anticyclones in Ioannidou and Yau (2008); a global anticyclone climatology in Pepler et al. (2019)).
+Recent

-Recent work by Liu et al. (2018) performed feature tracking on persistent 500 hPa geopotential height (Z500) anomalies to build a climatology of where these persistent anomalies (analogous to blocks) occur.
-However, these previous studies all focused on large scale anticyclones or blocks themselves, rather than the smaller anticyclonic (AC.)
-AC eddies that help form and maintain them.
+- 75 work by Liu et al. (2018) performed feature tracking on persistent 500 hPa geopotential height (Z500) anomalies to build a climatology of where these persistent anomalies (analogous to blocks) occur.
+However, these previous studies all focused on large scale anticyclones or blocks themselves, rather than the smaller anticyclonic (AC) eddies that help form and maintain them.
 This current study aims to identify and track these AC eddies that contribute towards blocking.
-Once identified, the relationship between transient AC eddies and block persistence will be established in terms of both (i) how the number of eddies contributing towards a block affects its persistence, and (ii) how eddy intensity, size, and speed affects block persistence.
+Once identified, the relationship between transient AC eddies and block persistence will be established in terms of both (i) how the number of - 80 eddies contributing towards a block affects its persistence, and (ii) how eddy intensity, size, and speed affects block persistence.
 This analysis will be performed for both the Euro-Atlantic and North Pacific regions, with a focus on winter and summer.

 The paper is structured as follows.
 Section 2 describes the data used in this work, and also discusses how AC eddies and blocks are defined in this study.
 Section 3 demonstrates how AC eddies can interact with a block event with a short case study.
-Section ??, and explains how AC eddies can increase the persistence of a block.
-Section 4.1 describes the spatial distribution of blocks, while Sect. ?? describes the persistence distribution, and persistence distribution, of blocks.
-The statistical relationship between block persistence and the number of contributing AC eddies is discussed in Sect.
+Section 4.1 describes the spatial distribution of blocks, while Sect.
+4.2 describes the persistence distribution of blocks.
+The

+85 relationship between block persistence and the number of contributing AC eddies is discussed in Sect.
 5.1, while Sects.
-5.2 and ?? show how the strength 5, first in terms of the number of AC eddies varies in time for all contributing to blocks, and blocks of different lengths respectively second the strength and speed of the AC eddies.
-These findings are then explained with some dynamical arguments in Sect.
-6. Finally, the work is concluded and summarised in Sect.
-7.
+5.2 and 5.3 show how the strength of AC eddies varies in time for all blocks, and blocks of different lengths respectively.
+Finally, the work is summarised in Sect.
+6.